 This program consists of four different internship categories.
-The allowance for each of these categories have been defined by the Director-General (DG) for the year 2023.
+The allowance for each of these categories have been defined by the Director-General (DG) for the year 2024.

-- Category A: Internship for candidates enrolled in the last year of postgraduate program at a University/School or institution running educational program (e.g. last year of Master or last year of Engineering School) and for which the internship ends the same year of the graduation.
-Interested students may apply by submitting their application directly through dedicated ITER public website, together with a CV and a cover letter.
-Please note that the number of applications per student shall be limited to five per annual campaign.
+- Category A: Internship for candidates enrolled in the last two years of postgraduate program at a University/School or institution running educational program (e.g. Two last years of Master or equivalent in an Engineering School).
+Interested students may apply by submitting their application directly through dedicated ITER public website, together with a CV, a cover letter and a valid Identity document.
+Please note that in principle, the number of applications per student shall be limited to five per annual campaign.
 The selected Interns are highly involved in IO activities and undertake a specific project under the supervision of an ITER staff member. - Duration: Up to six months (extendable to one year). - Allowance: Interns are paid a monthly allowance of 1 300 Euros if the internship duration is at least five months and if it is performed at ITER Headquarters (i.e. not fully remotely).
 If the internship duration is less than five months, the allowance will be decreased to Category B level.
 For an internship of less than two months, interns are not paid any allowance.
 However, the category of internship remains as a Category A internship.
-If the internship duration is extended, depending upon the total internship duration, the allowance will be retroactively revised - Category B: Internship for candidates with at least one year of studies post-high school completed.
-Interested students may apply by submitting their application directly through dedicated ITER public website, together with a CV and a cover letter.
-Please note that the number of applications per student shall be limited to five per annual campaign.
+If the internship duration is extended, depending upon the total internship duration, the allowance will be retroactively revised. - Category B: Internship for candidates enrolled in a Bachelor degree or equivalent (two years postsecondary degree included).
+Interested students may apply by submitting their application directly through dedicated ITER public website, together with a CV, a cover letter and a valid Identity document.
+Please note that in principle, the number of applications per student shall be limited to five per annual campaign.
 The selected Interns contribute to projects or research in their field of study under the supervision of an IO staff member. - Duration: up to six months (extendable to one year). - Allowance: Interns are paid a monthly allowance of 650 Euros if the internship duration is at least two months and if it is performed at ITER Headquarters (i.e. not fully remotely).
 If the internship duration is less than two months, interns are not paid any allowance.
-However, while the category cannot be changed from B to A, if the internship duration is extended, the internship allowance will be retroactively revised - Category C: "Job shadowing" internships.
+However, while the category cannot be changed from B to A, if the internship duration is extended, the internship allowance will be retroactively revised. - Category C: "Job shadowing" internships.
 Interns observe working conditions and may assist the supervisor in various tasks.
-This category is for English speaking students enrolled at a Secondary School, High School located in the country of one of the ITER Members where internships maybe mandatory (e.g. "3ème" and "2nde" students in France); or English speaking students from a school outside France. - Duration: 1 to 4 weeks. - Allowance: Interns are not paid any allowance and travel costs are not covered. - Assimilated Category C (unpaid/simplified A or B): Students enrolled as per Category A or Category B for short duration - Duration & Allowance: Interns are not paid any allowance and travel costs are not covered.
+This category is for English speaking students enrolled at a Secondary School, High School located in the country of one of the ITER Members where internships maybe mandatory (e.g. "3ème" and "2nde" students in France); or English speaking students from a school outside France. - Duration: 1 to 4 weeks. - Allowance: Interns are not paid any allowance and travel costs are not covered. - Assimilated Category C (unpaid/simplified A or B): Students enrolled as per Category A or Category B for short duration. - Duration & Allowance: Interns are not paid any allowance and travel costs are not covered.
 However, while the category cannot be changed from C to A or B, if the duration of the internship is amended over the course of the internship then the intern will be entitled to a retroactively revised internship allowance.